hotwired-laravel/hotreload/README.md

 pecl install inotify
 ```

 Don't forget to enable it in your `php.ini`.
 Since this package is for local development only, you'll only need that extension locally.
-Once you have the extension installed and enabled, you may turn on the inotify file watcher by calling this code in your `AppServiceProvider@boot` method (don't forget to wrap it for local env only):
+Once you have the extension installed and enabled, the package should automatically pick the correct file watcher.

+Optionally, you may force the use of a specific file watcher by calling this code in your `AppServiceProvider@boot` method (don't forget to wrap it for local env only):

 ```php
 <?php